Drilling Safety: Identify and Assess Risks

 Other risks include slips and falls, manual handling, hazardous materials, and improper operation of machinery.
 Following safety protocols and training workers on how to use drilling equipment can prevent these issues.

-What are the 7 Steps in the Drilling Procedures?
+What are the 7 Steps in Drilling Procedures?

-Below are the seven steps commonly used in oil and gas drilling operations:
+Below are the ten steps commonly used in oil and gas drilling operations:

 By horizontal drilling, drillers can use only one drilling pad for numerous wells, reducing the impact and scope of aboveground land disturbance.